markmdoza/developer-handbook/Swift/README.md

 # Project files

 - Within Xcode, files belong into three main categories.
 Configuration, code and resource.
 Config defines the project structure, code for the logic and resource for everything else.

+# Mobile CPU Architecture

+- There are 3 main CPU architectures used in most smartphones.
+ARM, ARM64, and ARMx86
+- ARM (Advanced RISC Machines) are the most used because it is optimized for battery use.
+Some examples of ARM include ARMv7 and Armeabi.
+- ARM64 is a 64-bit extension of the original ARM.
+Some examples include AArch64.
+They are more powerful in the form of 64-bit processing and it is gradually becoming the standard in newer devices.
+- x86 is not as battery-friendly due to being a bit more sophisticated than ARM.
+An example of x86 is x86abi.